bielviana/Tag-Remover/README.md

 3. Make sure this folder contains only the files you want to rename and the **Tag_Remover.exe**
 4. Run the **`Tag_Remover.exe`** file, enter the text you want to remove from the filenames and press enter.

-**If there is a space between the text you want to remove and the actual file name, enter the space as well.**
+**If there is a space between the text you want to remove and the actual file name, enter the space as well.**<br>
 Example:
 ```
     File name: "[GOOGLE.COM] File.txt"